I'm sure this is a very debatable topic, I personally have read negative posts about the SB 900 and its over heating problem.

 If you are a sports photographer and using flashes on PocketWizards and you don't have an option but to go fire like crazy I would advise the 910 over the 900 but it really isn't as bad as people say and I believe the latest update helps quite a bit.

-Other than the over heating differene on the 2 there truly isn't much of a differene, a few button changes on the front as can be seen below.
-The button changes are for the better and the 910 just seems more refined when using the menu and buttons and has a slight more premium feel, even though the basic shell hasn't changed at all.
-Even the "ON" "OFF" button increased in size and is much easier to switch on.
+Other than the over heating differene on the 2 there truly isn't much of a differene, a few button changes as can be seen below.
+The button changes are for the better and the 910 just seems more refined when using the menu and buttons and has a slight more premium feel, even though the basic shell hasn't changed.

-So based on the fact that the 900 is no longer in production, let me give you a bit more insight on the 910.
+So based on the fact that the 900 is no longer in production, let me give you a bit more insight on the 910 in the field.

 This is one serious bad boy.
 It's big, it's powerful and it can take a serious beating.
 I had placed my flash on a rough concrete surface at a shoot to give some unique lighting, my assistant not seeing where I placed it walked past and kicked the 910 that it looked like a drift vehicle doing doughnuts.
 Needles to say it suffered minor scratches.
 From light stands being knocked over, kicked, rained on, this machine can take it (please don't try this at home).

 Majority of flash accessories from the Gary Fong and Lumiquest range all fit the 910.
 So you don't have to worry about accessories.
 One 910 is more than ample to power a small sized studio soft box.
-But remember to make sure your flash is zoomed out at 17mm to utilize the size of the softbox, in actual fact pull out the diffuser too, it may hinder power but helps with the spread of the light equally in the soft box/umbrella.
+But remember to make sure your flash is zoomed out at 18mm to utilize the size of the softbox.

 TTL...the part you have all been waiting for.